 The U.S. health care system is in the midst of rapid change.
 While Congress and the private sector debate ways to optimally provide care and value to patients and the American public, health care decision makers are already taking steps to provide value to patients and society.
 As our health system shifts from volume to value, assessing, incentivizing and paying for value are important and complex issues.
 This paradigm shift in the U.S. health care system raises many questions as stakeholders address new and old challenges facing our health care system.
-Among these are the struggle patients face in accessing the care they need due to a rapidly growing logistical and financial burden, the fragmented nature of our health system and the challenges it presents in shifting spending from low value to high value care, public concerns about affordability that threaten sustained biopharmaceutical innovation and equitable care, and the suboptimal use of evidence to assess the impact of health care interventions, care delivery initiatives and health reform policies.
+Among these are the struggle patients face in accessing the care they need due to a rapidly growing logistical and financial burden, the fragmented nature of our health system and the challenges it presents in shifting spending from low value to high value care and public concerns about affordability that threaten sustained biopharmaceutical innovation and equitable care.

 Duration: 2 years

-- Conducting at least one core policy related research project that may be in conjunction with new or ongoing NPC research with an expectation that it would lead to first-authored peer-reviewed publication(s)
+- Conducting two core policy related projects – one in conjunction with new or ongoing NPC research and one at Duke-Margolis, with an expectation that they would lead to first-authored peer-reviewed publication(s)

 - Opportunities to collaborate with other policy research groups in Washington, D.C.

 - Engagement with relevant government agencies, academic institutions, and industry representatives on health policy related to pharmaceuticals as well as additional topics